bitfocus/companion-module-wisycom-mat/companion/HELP.md

 | Boost Voltage | Boost amplifier voltage in mV, or `null` if B path has no sensor (non-diversity MAT244) |
 | Boost Current | Boost amplifier current in mA, or `null` if B path has no sensor                        |
 | Gain          | Attenuation value (0–63)                                                                |

----

-## Technical Notes

-- Commands are sent one at a time and the module waits for a device acknowledgement before sending the next.
-This matches the device's serial-port-bridged Ethernet interface which cannot handle concurrent commands.
-- AUTOSTATUS is enabled on connection at a 32ms interval, keeping RF levels and device LED state continuously fresh without polling.
-- Temperature and voltage are not included in AUTOSTATUS and are polled every 30 seconds.
-- Pending events on zones (parameter changes made via the front panel rather than via this module) are automatically acknowledged with a CMD_CLEAR command and zone state is re-queried.
-- If the device is rebooted or the connection is lost, the module will reconnect automatically and re-query all device state on reconnection.